School Quality Survey

-- The 2015 SQS and 2016 SQS reports are comparable for all respondent groups since the same surveys were administered for these two years.
+- The 2013 and 2014 SQS reports are comparable for all respondent groups since the same surveys were administered for these two years.

-- For the 2015 and 2016 SQS reports for the parent respondents, the percentage of positive response (not individual rating) is comparable to prior years' reports on all four dimensions.
+- For the 2015, 2016, and 2017 SQS reports for the parent respondents, the percentage of positive response (not individual rating) is generally comparable to prior years' reports on all four dimensions.

-- For the 2015 and 2016 SQS reports for the student respondents (elementary, middle, and high school), the percentage of positive response (see report Summary Table or Figure), not individual rating, on the "Safety," "Well-Being," and "Satisfaction" dimensions are comparable to the percentage of positive agreement in the previous years' reports; however, with respect to the "Involvement/ Engagement" dimension, the percentage of positive response (not individual rating) for this group is comparable between the 2011 SQS report and the 2015 and 2016 SQS reports.
+- For the 2015, 2016, and 2017 SQS reports for the student respondents (elementary, middle, and high school), the percentage of positive response (see report Summary Table or Figure), not individual rating, on the "Safety," "Well-Being," and "Satisfaction" dimensions are comparable to the percentage of positive agreement in the previous years' reports; however, with respect to the "Involvement/ Engagement" dimension, the percentage of positive response (not individual rating) for this group is comparable between the 2011 SQS report and the 2015-2017 SQS reports.